 - We encourage you to bring your own bible with you.

-- There will be no singing, notice sheets or handouts.
+- Worship services will last around 45 minutes, with no singing, notice sheets or handouts.

 - Children and young people will need to remain with parent/carers throughout.